AvanindraC/rickroll_webcam/README.md

 ### Windows

 - Open Powershell/CMD
-- change the directory to the location of main.py
+- change the directory to the location of main.py using the cd command
+- type `pip install opencv-python pyvirtualcam`
 - type `py main.py`
 - open your preferred medium of video meetings and change your camera to obs virtual cam
 - enjoy